dreamnucleus/Commands/README.md

 # Commands

 The aim of this library to help in writing Web API's.
 In a controller the code will look like the below.
-There is also the ability to use default handlers.
+There is also the ability to use default handlers for errors such as not found.

 ```cs